 Instead, it was about something arguably much more important: their impact on representation in Congress.

-And the South, which had — during the Confederation years — opposed counting slaves into the population (since it would have cost them money) now supported the idea (because doing so would grant them something even better than money: power).
+And the Southern states, which had — during the Confederation years — opposed counting slaves into the population (since it would have cost them money) now supported the idea (because doing so would grant them something even better than money: power).

-The North, seeing this and not liking it one bit, took the opposing view and fought against slaves being counted as part of the population at all.
+The Northern states, seeing this and not liking it one bit, took the opposing view and fought against slaves being counted as part of the population at all.

 The North vs. The South

-After the Great Compromise helped settle the debate between large and small states, it became clear that the differences that existed between the North and the South would be just as difficult, if not more so, to overcome.
+After the Great Compromise helped settle the debate between large and small states, it became clear that the differences that existed between the Northern and the Southern states would be just as difficult, if not more so, to overcome.
 And it was largely due to the issue of slavery.